-- 9. Screw the fuel cap in position. - 10.
+- 9. Fully tighten the fuel reservoir cap and lock it, if equipped. - 10.
 Fully push the fuel filler door forwards to close it. - 11.
 Wipe up any spilled fuel.
 If fuel spills on you, wash with soap and water and change your clothes.